-META: CoolSculpting costs varies per individual.
-Learn more about the fat freezing process to fat reduction and discover the factors that determine CoolSculpting costs.
+META: Discover how much CoolSculpting cost, why prices vary per patient, the factors affecting pricing, and other things you can do to save on freezing fat.

 HOW MUCH DOES COOLSCULPTING COST?
 DETERMINING COOLSCULPTING PRICES

-CoolSculpting costs remains a valid consideration when deciding whether CoolSculpting is right for them.
-Yet, overall prices vary per person depending on the person’s treatment plan.
-At Always Beautiful Medical Aesthetics and Cosmetics a skilled practitioner devotes time to delivering optimal treatment our plans.
-Read on to learn the elements involved in CoolSculpting prices and how you can save money on your fat freezing treatment.
+CoolSculpting costs remains a valid consideration when deciding whether CoolSculpting is right for you.
+Yet, overall prices vary per person, depending on the individual’s treatment plan.
+At Always Beautiful Medical Aesthetics and Cosmetics, a skilled practitioner devotes time to delivering optimal treatment plans.
+Read on to learn the elements involved in CoolSculpting prices and how you can save money on the cold sculpting treatment.

 THE COOLSCULPTING TREATMENT

 To comprehend CoolSculpting prices, it is helpful to understand the fat freezing process.
 To start, a CoolSculpting expert places an applicator over a stubborn bulge.
 The applicator then draws subcutaneous fat cells to the surface and freezes them to death, using controlled cooling.
 One cooling session using a single applicator constitutes a cycle.
-A session may last 30 minutes to 90 minutes, depending on the size of the applicator.
+A cycle may last 30 minutes to 90 minutes, depending on the size of the applicator.

+See real patient results >>

 HOW MUCH DOES COOLSCULPTING COST?

-CoolSculpting prices include the type of applicators used, and the number of cycles performed.
-Mirrored treatments, such as love handles, require an applicator on each flank, and makes up two cycles.
+CoolSculpting prices are calculated by the type and size of applicators used and the number of cycles performed.
+Mirrored treatments, such as love handles, require an applicator on each flank and make up two cycles.

+Related Article: DIY CoolSculpting | Why Freezing Fat at Home Doesn’t Work >>

 THE SIZE AND SHAPE OF THE APPLICATORS

-CoolSculpting applicators come in various shapes and sizes, each one uniquely manufactured to contour to precise areas of the body.
+CoolSculpting applicators come in various shapes and sizes, each uniquely manufactured to contour to precise areas of the body.
 This allows for versatility in the fat freezing process.
-The patient’s body size and shape will determine the type and size of applicator necessary in achieving a pristine physique.
-When destroying abdominal fat cells, one person may require two applicators.
+The patient’s body size and shape will determine the type and size of the applicator necessary in achieving a pristine physique.

+Different patients may utilize different applicators or require a different number of cycles, even when treating the same area.
+For example, when targeting belly fat, one person may require two small applicators.
 Another person may need one large applicator.
 Combing one large applicator with one small applicator may create the precise configuration for another individual.
-During your complimentary consultation, your CoolSculpting provider will evaluate your body to your aesthetic goals and inform you of which applicators provide the best results.
+These different collaborations impact overall pricing.
+During your complimentary consultation, your CoolSculpting provider will evaluate your body and your aesthetic goals and inform you of which applicator combinations will provide the best results.

 Applicators cost different amounts according to their size.
 A large applicator covers double the skin area compared to a small applicator.
-Thus, a single treatment using a large applicator costs double what a single treatment costs using a small applicator.
+Thus, a single cycle using a large applicator costs double what a single cycle costs using a small applicator.

-In addition, to size--specialty applicators target specific areas of the body.
+In addition to size--specialty applicators target specific areas of the body.
 For example, the CoolMini treats the submental region, targeting both neck fat and double chins.
-Since the CoolMini is a specialty applicator, a single cycle price will differ from other applicators
+Since the CoolMini is a specialty applicator, a single cycle price will differ from other applicators.

 How to Save on CoolSculpting Cost?

-There are numerous ways to save on CoolSculpinting.
-Purchasing a treatment package can provide you a substantial discount on your overall cost.
-CoolSculpting specials provide additional savings on your fat freezing treatment
+There are numerous ways to save on CoolSculpting cost.
+Purchasing a treatment package can provide you a substantial discount.
+CoolSculpting specials offer additional savings on your fat freezing treatment.

-BOX

 Receive 25% off CoolSculpting Cost New Clients of Always Beautiful Medical Aesthetics and Cosmetics save 25% off CoolSculpting when they sign up for a free consultation.

 Find Out How Much CoolSculpting Will Cost

-The best way to decide how much CoolSculpting cost is to schedule your complimentary consultation with Always Beautiful Medical Aesthetics and Cosmetics.
+The best way to determine CoolSculpting cost is to schedule a complimentary consultation with Always Beautiful Medical Aesthetics and Cosmetics.
 During your free evaluation, pricing will be discussed with you in detail.
-If fat freezing is right for you, we will help you develop a treatment plan that is in accordance with your body, goals, and budget.
+If fat freezing is right for you, we will help develop a treatment plan that is in accordance with your body, goals, and budget.
 Contact Always Beautiful Medical Aesthetics and Cosmetics by filling out the form below or calling 702.280.7016 today.